-It is worth noting, many of these symptoms overlap with mast cell activation (described briefly in my last post).
+It is worth noting, many of these symptoms overlap with mast cell activation.
 Mold toxicity is a very common driver of mast cell activation.
 While there seems to be a genetic component to mast cell activation (fitting with RCCX theory), it has been the experience of many of us, that mold toxicity will take it to another level and that when you treat the mold toxicity many of the mast cell symptoms settle down.

 - Highly sensitivity to a wide range of things such as scents, medications, supplements, emotional triggers, weather changes, etc. This is likely because of the mast cell activation, but also because the toxins not unlike a traumatic event, can prime the brain for danger.
 By this, I mean, the brain knows something is wrong and is sending danger signals, but it doesn’t know what the danger is.
 I have met many mold toxic patients who are exceeding vigilant, but not necessarily about mold, because that simply wasn’t on their radar.
 Instead, they have other contamination fears, obsessions about their health, paranoia and so forth.

 - In children this can look like ADHD or ADD